AhmedLawal8/CSE202-pa1-assembly/README.md

 # Important Notes
 1) Add comments to your code; it will help you and the graders, especially during code review.
 2) Do NOT modify the files prog1.c, runTests.sh, makefile, tests.reference; only modify the .S files.
+3) I will run your assembly on sunlab machine, please make sure your codes work on sunlab machine before submit.
-3) Submit all your codes on Gradescope for grading.
+4) Submit all your codes on Gradescope for grading.